-Olivia dropped the glass, already empty of its contents which settled in her nervous stomach.
-Her rapt eyes followed as it rolled across the carpet, landing at Ira’s feet.
+Olivia dropped the glass, already empty of its contents which had begun settling her nervous stomach.
+Her rapt eyes followed the glass as it rolled across the carpet, landing at Ira’s feet.

 Diane lunged, offering her sister a cocktail napkin.
 “Zach, don’t say such a thing.
 Your father would never cheat on her.”

 “I was only kidding, trying to lighten the mood in here.
 We all know how much he loved her.
-Mom, my bad.
+My bad.
 He didn’t keep secrets from us.
 From you.”